How to Create a Raydium Liquidity Pool on Solana

 Step 5: Select your quote token

 Choose SOL, USDC, or another asset.
-The quote asset shapes how users read price and how aggregators route flow.
+The quote asset shapes how users read price and how aggregators may route flow when supported.

 Step 6: Enter initial token amounts